Ford Capri Review 2025: Price, specs & boot space

 "The Capri range starts from £42,075 and goes up to £56,175 for the AWD Premium mode.
 This makes the car look a little expensive compared to rivals, and Ford's own Explorer."

-Prices start at £42,075 for the entry-level 55kWh model, although at the time of writing, it wasn't on sale.
-Ford says it'll be available in "early 2025".
+Prices start at £42,075 for the entry-level Standard Range 55kWh model, although at the time of writing, it hadn't long been on sale and the wait times for the derivative were longer than the bigger-battery Extended Range car.

 However, the cash price will be irrelevant for a lot of prospective Capri drivers who'll instead take advantage of its low 'benefit in kind' company car tax rate.
 For all models this is currently 2%, rising to 3% from the 2025/2026 tax year onwards.